-Croatia: Huge interest for LNG terminal tenders17.
-October 2017. / SEE Energy News
+Croatia: Huge interest for LNG terminal tenders, SEE Energy News

 LNG Hrvatska, a company in charge of the implementation of the project for the construction of liquefied natural gas (LNG) terminal on Krk island, announced that a total of 27 bids have been received on the tenders for the purchase of floating storage regasification unit (FSRU) and the construction of dock and other infrastructure, of which 13 for the FSRU and 14 for the docking facility.